2011 Novak Djokovic tennis season: Wimbledon Championships

-In June Djokovic took on Frenchman Jo-Wilfried Tsonga in the semifinals of Wimbledon.
+In June, Djokovic took on Frenchman Jo-Wilfried Tsonga in the semifinals of Wimbledon.
 The match started out in an inauspicious way for Djokovic, as he was broken in his opening service game.
-Djokovic broke back in tenth game, and went on to win the first set in a tiebreak.
+Djokovic broke back in the tenth game, and went on to win the first set in a tiebreak.
 Djokovic also took the second set.
 The third set was an up-and-down affair with several breaks of serve, but also ended in a tiebreak.
 Tsonga took this third set.
-Next Djokovic won the fourth set and the match.
+Next, Djokovic won the fourth set and the match.
 This win allowed Djokovic to take over the World Number 1 ranking from Rafael Nadal.

 Djokovic met Nadal for their first meeting in a Wimbledon final.
 Djokovic took the first set with his first break in the match.
 The second and third sets were quite lopsided affairs.
 Djokovic took the second set, but Nadal hit back in the third set.
 At four-games-to-three in the fourth set, Djokovic managed to get the needed break of serve.
-Next he served out the match to take his first Wimbledon title.
+Next, he served out the match to take his first Wimbledon title.